I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 13. Online Moderator

-If you’re the kind of person who spends the majority of their time on online forums like Reddit or even pregnant related forums, then you can take it to the next level and become a moderator!
+If you’re the kind of person who spends the majority of their time on online forums like Reddit or maybe pregnancy-related forums, then you can take it to the next level and become a moderator!

-You’ll be the one in charge of responding to inquiries, providing information, deleting and moving threads…etc.
+You’ll be in charge of responding to inquiries, providing information, deleting and moving threads, and other tasks related to maintaining an orderly forum.

 14. Online Sales